manojkumarmc/fibonacci/README.md

 Each file, when run, prints the 20th fibonacci number from both versions of the method.
 Weird specicifities of the language should be explained in comments.

+If you want to add a new language and/or improve an implementation for a current language, please do!
+Make sure to keep everything generally standardized though.

 ### Python Example:
 ```python
     def fib_optimized(n):